bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Aaron van Wirdum: 00:29:19

 Yeah, I was just going to ask that.
-So if you upgrade to Bitcoin Core 21, you're...
+So if you upgrade to Bitcoin Core 21.

 Sjors Provost: 00:29:27